Symbolic Music Generation with Diffusion Models: Abstract

 \section{Abstract}

-Score-based generative models and diffusion probabilistic models have been successful at generating high-quality samples in continuous domains such as images and audio.
-However, due to their Langevin-inspired sampling mechanisms, their application to discrete and sequential data has been limited.
-In this work, we present a technique for training diffusion models on sequential data by parameterizing the discrete domain in the continuous latent space of a pre-trained variational autoencoder.
+Score-based generative models and diffusion probabilistic models have been successful at generating high-quality samples in a variety of continuous domains.
+However, due to their Langevin-inspired sampling mechanisms, their application to discrete symbolic music data has been limited.
+In this work, we present a technique for training diffusion models on symbolic music data by parameterizing the discrete domain in the continuous latent space of a pre-trained variational autoencoder.
 Our method is non-autoregressive and learns to generate sequences of latent embeddings through the reverse process and offers parallel generation with a constant number of iterative refinement steps.
-We apply this technique to modeling symbolic music and show strong unconditional generation and post-hoc conditional infilling results compared to autoregressive language models operating over the same continuous embeddings.
+We show strong unconditional generation and post-hoc conditional infilling results compared to autoregressive language models operating over the same continuous embeddings.